0x161e-swei/covert-channel-101/README.md

 However, this covert channel had two limitations:

-1. It achieved a maximum speed of only about ~161 Bytes / second, since it required the sender to evict the entire LLC.
+1. It achieved a maximum speed of only about ~161 Bytes/second, since it required the sender to evict the entire LLC.
 2. It was easily susceptible to transmission errors.

 We fixed the aforementioned limitations by: